gt6192/lending_case_Study/README.md

 - More the loan, more the chances of getting charged off if the monthly income is less than 8000.
 - Customers with grade 'C' and higher and has the monthly income below 8000 can possibaly Default the loan.
 - If the persons home is Mortgage already and monthly income is less then 8000 can possibaly default the loan.
+- If the persons 1 or less than 1 year experience can possibaly default the loan.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->